sudheerj/javascript-interview-questions/README.md

      console.log(factorial(5)); //120
      ```

-     The above pattern returns the same output as first one.
+     The above pattern returns the same output as the first one.
 But the accumulator keeps track of total as an argument without using stack memory on recursive calls.

      **[⬆ Back to Top](#table-of-contents)**